Tsuneari Fukuda: Dramatic work and trip to America and Europe

 Fukuda's career reoriented towards drama in the 1950s.
 In his 1950 book What is Art? (藝術とはなにか, Geijutsu to wa nani ka), Fukuda argues that humans are fundamentally empty, and that only through performance, through becoming someone else, can they truly live.
 He expressed dissatisfaction with the dominance of empirical science, which he said acknowledges only those things present in the material world, and rejects the process of creating a fiction that expands beyond reality.
 Fukuda argues that, because of this, modernity had sapped humanity's lifeforce and creativity.
 He goes on to argue that traditional theatre allows the audience to project themselves into another world, triggering catharsis.
 Contemporary theatre, he says, fails in this function, because of its emphasis on realism.

 Fukuda's next drama, Typhoon Kitty (キティ颱風, Kiti taifū) was also published in 1950.
-A parody of Chekov's The Cherry Orchard, it is considered one of his best satires.
+A parody of Chekhov's The Cherry Orchard, it is considered one of his best satires.
 Fukuda submitted the play to shingeki grandee Kunio Kishida, who lauded the work.
 On Kishida's recommendation, the play was performed by the Bungakuza theatre company from March 1950.
 It was nominated for the Yomiuri Prize, and also praised by Yukio Mishima, who said, "five years after the war, the first contemporary play in the true meaning of the word has finally arrived".
-Fukuda continued to release new plays, starting with the The Siege (堅塁奪取, Kenrui dasshu) in 1950, which was performed at the Bungakuza's "Atelier" in a double billing with Mishima's Kantan (邯鄲).
+Fukuda continued to release new plays, starting with The Siege (堅塁奪取, Kenrui dasshu) in 1950, which was performed at the Bungakuza's Atelier in a double billing with Mishima's Kantan (邯鄲).
 Together with Hiroshi Akutagawa and Sei'ichi Yashiro, Fukuda and Mishima formed the heart of an anti-realist branch of shingeki centred on the Atelier.
-They were also founding members of the Kumo no Kai, a group of writers and dramatists formed under the leadership of Kishida in August 1950.
+They were also founding members of the Kumo no Kai, a group of writers and dramatists formed under Kishida's leadership in August 1950.